mike2505/Flask_Validators/README.md

         return False, 'Validation failed.'
 ```

+## Currently Working
+Currently I am working on database integration support, any help will be appreciated

 ## Error Handling
 If validation fails, Flask Validator automatically generates error messages based on the defined validation rules.
 The error response includes a JSON object with the field names as keys and the corresponding error messages as values.
 This makes it easier to handle validation failures and provide meaningful feedback to the users.